Lullabot/media_mpx/README.md

 ## Media access and availability calculations

-Access to a mpx media entity is calculated using the mpx available and expiration dates.
+Access to an mpx media entity is calculated using the mpx available and expiration dates.
 By default, after a site cache clear those videos will need to be re-fetched from mpx to have up-to-date availability dates.
 To improve performance, map the available and expiration dates to Date / Time